Adekunle27/Github_Finder/README.md

 # Github Finder App

 App to search Github users and display their info.
-This is part of my React Front To Back 2022 course and is the most up to date version of this project.

 ## Usage

 Rename **_.env.example_** to **_.env_**